 Issues that the School Council has raised or been consulted on this year include:

-- Charity initiatives such as Christmas Jumper Day and the Macmillan Coffee Morning
+- Planning and preparing charity initiatives such as AUDventure, Active Audenshaw, Christmas Jumper Day and the Macmillan Coffee Morning.

 Issues that the School Council has successfully implemented:

 - The design and creation of the new toilets in the main school.

 - Awareness for the Manchester Bombing victims including designing a themed menu and decorating the school hall.

 - Running recycling campaigns including litter picking and waste collection.

 - Creating more activities to do at lunchtime such as basket ball hoops and table tennis tables.